nappo/nappo/README.md

 ## Nappo: A PyTorch Library for distributed Reinforcement Learning

 Nappo is a pytorch-based library for RL that focuses on distributed implementations, yet flexible enough to allow for method experimentation.
+We envision this library can be used to accelerate RL training processes and believe it can be useful for both algorithmic and distributed training RL research.

+### Benchmarks

+Coming soon...

 ### Installation
 ```